Find My Cancer Drug

 Classification: Colony Stimulating Factor

-Sargramostim is most often given as a subcutaneous injection (given under the skin), but can be given directly into a vein (intravenous, IV).
+Sargramostim can be given as a subcutaneous injection (given under the skin), or directly into a vein (intravenous, IV).
 It is given once a day, preferably at the same time of day, until the neutrophil count returns to normal.
 The actual dose is determined by your healthcare provider and is based on your body size.
-Sargramostim should be refrigerated.
-To lessen the sting of the injection, take it out of the refrigerator 30 minutes ahead of time.
 Sargramostim should be started no sooner than 24 hours after completion of chemotherapy or radiation.
 You will have lab work drawn frequently to monitor your blood cell counts while on sargramostim.
 You may receive this medication in your provider's office, from a home infusion company, or you may be taught to give it to yourself.

 Sargramostim stimulates the bone marrow to produce many white blood cells, which can lead to pain in the bones.
 This pain is often felt in the bones of the thighs, hips and upper arms.
 Your healthcare team may not want you to take acetaminophen (Tylenol®) because it can "mask" a fever, so talk to them about what pain relievers you can take.